JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 ## Exercise 1 - Create a new presentation based on a Word document

 > [!NOTE]
-> Please note that due to the fluid changes with the User Interface, some commands may need to be entered differently.
+> Please note that due to the fluid changes with the User Interface, some commands may need to be entered differently depending on the UI version you have.

 1. Open the desktop version of PowerPoint and click on the second choice, **Blank Presentation**.
 For the purposes of this exercise, please **do not** choose the option to "Create with Copilot".
 2. Once a blank presentation renders, click on the **Copilot** icon and select:

 ![new](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Instructions/Labs/Media/Create%20a%20new%20presentation%20from%20file.png)

+> [!NOTE]
+> You may need to click on the **Create a presentation about** starter prompt for the complete UI to render.

 3. From within the Copilot chat window enter the following prompt, noting you may have to remove a backslash: